Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

-Tarantula, aka Anton Miguel Rodriguez, features a white circular logo with a stylized Tarantula at the center.
+Tarantula, aka Anton Miguel Rodriguez, has a white circular logo with a stylized Tarantula at the center.
 The minimalist design is quite fitting for the villain's role as a multi-limbed menace, hinting that he is a much more calculated assassin waiting for the right moment to strike.

 Boomerang